Afghan students find inspiration in Islamic State's success

 Some professors voiced concern at radicalism on campus, where a strong anti-Western strain is prevalent among students, most of them from rural areas that have borne the brunt of the U.S.-led war.

-"They radicalize other students, they are against co-education and incite others against foreigners and the Afghan government," said one professor, who asked not to be named.
+"They radicalise other students, they are against co-education and incite others against foreigners and the Afghan government," said one professor, who asked not to be named.

 "If we do not take care of this time bomb, it will cause damage beyond our control."